openstack-archive/tripleo-incubator/notes.md

         sed -i "s/localhost/$BOOTSTRAP_IP/" ~/stackrc
         source ~/stackrc

+__(Note that all of the following commands should be run on your host machine, not inside the bootstrap VM)__

 * Add your key to nova:
         nova keypair-add --pub-key ~/.ssh/id_rsa.pub default

 * Inform Nova on the bootstrap node of these resources by running this: